MatrixTM/MultiAccountGenerator/README.md

 # MultiAccountGenerator
 Generate Minecraft/NordVPN/Hulu/Origin And ...

+Open McAccGen.py-McAccGen-Orginalurl.py with notepad++ or ... and put your webhook in webhook = "Your Webhook" or Ignore This

+you can change speed in McAccGen.py-McAccGen-Orginalurl.py

 for Account: python McAccGen.py

 for Original url: python McAccGen-Orginalurl.py

-Features:
-Discord Webhook Support
+Features: Discord Webhook Support | Thread Support
-Thread Support

 Screenshots: